SD › Best Places to Stay in San Francisco

 - Best Luxury Hotels in San Francisco

-Hotel Fairmont Heritage Place Ghirardelli Square • Four Seasons Hotel San Francisco • The St. Regis San Francisco • Lodge at the Presidio
+Fairmont Ghirardelli Square • Four Seasons San Francisco • The St. Regis • Four Seasons Hotel at Embarcadero • Fairmont Hotel (Nob Hill)

 - Best Boutique Hotels in San Francisco

 Hotel Vitale • Hotel Driscol • Tilden Hotel • Hotel G

 - Best Cheap & Midrange Hotels in San Francisco